 At the same time, no records had been kept at the plaintiff’s nursery.
 There were no pictures of damaged plants produced during discovery.
 There was a handwritten note on an invoice for one of the plaintiff’s customers, which demonstrated that the plant product was not acceptable for resale.
-The only records available were of the horticultural products that the plaintiff had ordered to manage and maintain plants.
+The only records available were of the horticultural products that the plaintiff had ordered over a period of 18-months to manage and maintain plants.

 Are Plaintiff’s Claims Legitimate?